Ethical-Hack-King/Amazon-Scraper/README.md

 # Amazon-Scraper
-Scrap images form Amazon using PHP cURL
+Scrap images from Amazon using PHP cURL